 The word “curriculum” in the Latin refers to a race course that has a clearly defined finish line and goal.
 It literally means “to run a race.”
 Habakkuk 2:2 says, “… Write the vision, and make it plain upon tables, that he may run that readeth it.”
 Through our curriculum we seek to place a vision and goal before our students of being transformed into the image of Christ and being filled with the knowledge of His Word and the power and anointing of His Holy Spirit.
 It is not enough to know the Word of God; we must put it into practice and reflect the beauty and nature of Christ in everything that we do.
 That is the goal of our curriculum.

-Three options for studying at Zion Ministerial Institute:
+Two options for studying at Zion Ministerial Institute:

 1. Diploma of Ministerial Training (64 credit hours)